ejolly/ejolly.github.io/cv.md

 ## Talks & Presentations

 `2020`
+*Why Design Abstractions Matters for Analytics Tools: Neuroimaging analysis with Neuro-Learn*.
+Symposium talk at Scientific Computing with Python Virtual conference (in-person cancelled)

 *Spontaneous Neural Representations of Social Relationships in Naturalistic Contexts*.
-Symposium Talk at Society for Affective Science, San Francisco, CA. (conference cancelled)
+Symposium talk at Society for Affective Science, San Francisco, CA. (conference cancelled)

 `2019`
 *Introduction to Git and Github*.